ndau/chaincode/vmspec.md

 ### Timestamps
 Timestamps are a 64-bit unsigned number of microseconds since the epoch.
 They can be added and subtracted but not multiplied or divided.

+### ID
+ID is the term for an arbitrary array of bytes.
+They can be compared only with other IDs and mathematical operations have no meaning.

 ### Lists
 Lists are opaque references to a linear array of any of the datatypes.
 Duplicating the reference copies the list.
 Slices create new lists.